 - Very comfortable strap

-- Headlamp is IPX-8 rated but battery compartment isn’t
+- IPX-8 rated but battery compartment isn’t

 This low profile head torch offers great performance and will cater for various activities.
 It’s light and comfortable enough to use while running but offers good floodlighting and close proximity illumination too.